 The minimalist lifestyle rejects overconsumption and instead encourages you to limit your possessions to the essentials.
 Instinctively, this means buying fewer things and spending less money on cleaning, maintaining, and replacing your belongings.

 Also, while you can become and be a minimalist without being debt-free, the two lifestyles often go hand-in-hand.
-Through the process of shedding possessions and from the desire to avoid excess, many minimalists become and stay debt-free.
+Through the process of shedding possessions and from the desire to avoid excess, many minimalists become and stay debt-free by setting realistic goals.

-Additionally, because minimalism is a lifestyle that’s countercultural, those who embrace it are not plagued by “keeping up with the Joneses” (unless, of course, the Joneses are minimalists too).
+Additionally, because minimalism is a countercultural lifestyle, those who embrace it are not plagued by having to get out of the debt cycle.

 Minimalism Forces You to Prioritize Your Spending